-The Amazing Goal; The Early Morning View of West Coyote Hills
+The Most Amazing Sight in Fullerton; The Early Morning View of West Coyote Hills

 There’s a few places to park right where Castlewood Trail sign is; just a few dozen feet west from the corner of Gilbert and Castlewood.
 Gilbert is a main street off of Rosecrans (1 mile east of Beach).
 Castlewood is then 3/4 mile north.
 If this entrance to Castlewood Trail has more than a few cars parked there, a better place to park and a place which the neighbors would prefer you to park, is next to a wide section of the trail that has easy access to the street.
 It is also where that street –Somerset Lane– gets wide enough for parking.
 From the corner of Gilbert and Castlewood, drive into the housing tract south.
 It curves to the right and take the first right you can.
 What you will soon see is the trail itself.
 Park your car on the park side of Somerset Lane.
 You lose a quarter of a mile of walking by parking this far along, but there’s still a mile of trail left.
 (It is excellent hard packed dirt, nice hills and great views.)
 The official end of the Castlewood trail is the fire station on Rosecrans.
 That trip is what’s described next.